mathworks-ref-arch/matlab-on-azure/releases/R2022b/README.md

 7. In the login screen, use the username and password you specified while configuring cloud resources in [Step 2](#step-2-configure-cloud-resources).

 ## Step 4.
-Launch MATLAB
+Start MATLAB

-Double-click the MATLAB icon on the instance desktop to launch MATLAB.
-The first time you start MATLAB you will get a login dialog.
-Enter a valid MathWorks Account email address and password and click **Sign In**.
-If you have the correct license rights, MATLAB starts.
-For more information, see [Confirm Licensing for MathWorks Products Running on the Cloud](https://mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).
+Double-click the MATLAB icon on the virtual machine desktop to start MATLAB.
+The first time you start MATLAB, you need to enter your MathWorks Account credentials to license MATLAB.
+For other ways to license MATLAB, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/install/license/licensing-for-mathworks-products-running-on-the-cloud.html).

->**Note**: It may take a few minutes for activation to complete and MATLAB to start.
-You will experience this delay only the first time you start MATLAB.
+>**Note**: It may take up to a minute for MATLAB to start the first time.

 # Additional Information